ABOUT THE PARK

 Palmer Park Habitat Restoration Project |

 People for Palmer Park will be keeping you updated here on this page as each zone goes through its transformation throughout the seasons.
 The City of Detroit, Detroit Exploration and Nature Center (DEN), People for Palmer Park (PFPP) and a team of ecological experts are working to make Lake Frances and Witherell Woods more healthy, usable, and beautiful.
-Our team is undertaking habitat restoration in Palmer Park as one of seven projects in southeast Michigan selected to receive grant funding from the National Fish and Wildlife Foundation.
-Over the next year, we will clean up the Lake, replace invasive species with native plants, and improve walking and biking paths on the South end of the park.
+Beginning in 2019, our team began the habitat restoration planning process in Palmer Park as one of seven projects in southeast Michigan selected to receive grant funding from the National Fish and Wildlife Foundation, The State of Michigan and the City of Detroit.
+STARTING IN FEBRUARY 2023...
+Construction work finally begins to clean up the Lake, replace invasive species with native plants, and improve walking and biking paths on the South end of the park.
 We will also be developing a long-term ecological restoration and management plan for the remnant woods in the center of the park.
 The ecological transformation in Palmer Park will provide a myriad of opportunities, including education, research, and public access to nature.
-We have begun planning, design, permitting and community engagement for this effort, including a public survey.
-We are also in the process of seeking participation from allied stakeholder groups, agencies, and institutions, all of whom are essential to the long-term success of this effort.
+We are also in the ongoing process of seeking participation from allied stakeholder groups, agencies, and institutions, all of whom are essential to the long-term success of this effort.
+COMING HABITAT IMPROVEMENTS:

 |